6 Eagles to blame for Philadelphia's loss to the Buccaneers in Week 4

 Fred Johnson has some ability, but he was awful in Week 4.
 Pro Football Focus gives him a pass-blocking grade of 37.3 and an overall grade of 53.0 for his performance versus the Bucs.

 Per Pro Football Focus, he played 38 snaps in pass protection versus Tampa.
-Nine of the 14 pressures allowed during the game fall on his shoulders.
+He allowed 11 pressures during the game.
+That falls on his shoulders.
 He was awful.
 Lane Johnson can't get back fast enough.

 Nick Sirianni, head coach